santiment/academy/src/docs/changelog/index.md

   - On Alerts page we add the featured list of alerts.
 It's a good examples of usage
   - Add keyboard navigation in all search by assets. ![](https://media.giphy.com/media/lqLdJ505muGP88kXJs/giphy.gif)
   - Fix when search list was empty
-  - Add formatting for Exchange Flow Balance metric
+  - Add formatting for Exchange Balance metric
   - Fixes for tooltip UX
   - Fixes for Alpha reports
   - Fixes Login/Create an account Flow